 A glossary at the end defines some gender-related terms in more depth for the adults reading the book.

 The prolific Passchier has written and illustrated several previous books about gender and identity (in addition to many more titles they have illustrated), including the board book Being You: A First Conversation About Gender, and the chapter book Gender Identity for Kids, a Lambda Literary Award finalist.
-My Gender, My Rules fits nicely between those two in its target age range.
-If you know their previous work, you know how exuberant and joyful it is, and My Gender, My Rules is no exception.
+My Gender, My Rules fits nicely between those two in its target age range (3 to 6 years).
+If you know Passchier’s previous work, you know how exuberant and joyful it is, and My Gender, My Rules is no exception.
 It’s a must-have for anyone seeking to discuss gender with kids of any identity.